swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ## Customizing How C++ Maps to Swift

-The defaults that determine how C++ types and functions map to Swift can be changed, by annotating a specific C++ function or type with one of the provided customization macros.
+The defaults that determine how C++ types and functions map to Swift can be changed by annotating a specific C++ function or type with one of the provided customization macros.
 For example, you can choose to provide a different Swift name for a specific C++ function using the `SWIFT_NAME` macro.